 The Scoop on Toilet Paper

 Believe it or not, toilet papers have been tested.
 Jason Ingolfsand from Family Handyman and Karen Bertelsen from The Art of Doing Stuff tested brands of toilet paper.
 The test examined only how fast the papers would disintegrate, and did not consider cost, quality, environmental factors, or comfort.
-The toilet paper was tested in water for fifteen minutes and stirred.
+It was tested in water for fifteen minutes and stirred.

 Toilet paper comes in 1-ply, 2-ply, and 3-ply.
 The 2-ply and 3-ply papers do not break down as well as the 1-ply paper.
 1-ply paper broke down faster even when three times more of it was used at the same time.
 Unfortunately, 1-ply paper is not a popular choice because it can cause chaffing and can rip while in use.